Youth Music Programs

-Our Bremerton Youth Symphony mission is engage youth of Greater Kitsap County in orchestral and ensemble experiences marked by educational excellence.
-Our youth musicians range from age ten to eighteen.
+Our program mission is engage youth of Greater Kitsap County in orchestral and ensemble experiences marked by educational excellence.
+Our youth musicians range from age ten to 18.
 Participating youth explore orchestral and ensemble music with future friends and community members, and develop greater proficiency, stage presence, teamwork, and increased abilities to focus and problem solve.
-Bremerton Youth Symphony offers a range of symphonic groups and a jazz ensemble founded by Mr. Max Karler, now under musical direction of Mt.
-Stephen Vail.
-Our next round of auditions take place December 4, 2016.
-To join, submit paperwork (PDFs below) and $35 placement audition fee and we will contact you with an audition time.
-Returning jazz ensemble members need not do a placement audition, but must submit registration paperwork.
+Fall 2019-20 ensembles include a chamber group under direction of Tigran Arakelyan, a jazz group and big band under direction of Derick Polk, and a new rock band!
+Our next round of auditions takes in September.
+To join, submit paperwork (PDFs below) and a $25 placement audition fee (new members only) and we will contact you with an audition time.
+Returning musicians do not need to audition but must complete a form.
+Learn more & download form

 Call if you have questions about which piece to play for your audition!

 Pursue your musical passion through two week-long, small group intensive camps, led by Music Director Tigran Arakelyan.
 Camps take place in July and January, and conclude with a community concert.
 Learn more

 About the Music Director